developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 as you see below:

-- [x] **Kubernetes**: Though you don't have to, this guide is built on top of [Kubernetes], heavingly relying on the operator pattern and the CRDs used to deploy our infrastructure as well as the Oathkeeper rules.
+- [x] **Kubernetes**: Though you don't have to, this guide is built on top of [Kubernetes], heavily relying on the operator pattern and the CRDs used to deploy our infrastructure as well as the Oathkeeper rules.
-- [x] **cert-manager**: We will need internet-accessible host to our cluster with TLS certificate from a trusted CA. That is where [cert-manager] and [Gateway API] are lending a generous hand. :handshake: Take a look at [cert-manager: All-in-One Kubernetes TLS Certificate Manager] if you
+- [x] **cert-manager**: We will need internet access to our cluster with TLS certificate from a trusted CA. That is where [cert-manager] and [Gateway API] are lending a generous hand. :handshake: Take a look at [cert-manager: All-in-One Kubernetes TLS Certificate Manager] if you